Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 The US Chamber of Commerce reported that, “Precision agriculture technologies could increase U.S. crop production by 4% and reduce input costs by 7%, which would generate nearly $13 billion in net farm income annually.”
 However, adoption hinges upon whether adequate broadband service is available to power it.

-Tackling the challenge
+Tackling the challenge of agricultural coverage mapping

-By combining the National Location Fabric data, cropland layers, FCC Broadband Service Availability Data, and advanced geospatial models, CostQuest is working to build a foundational dataset that can deliver a complete view of broadband service availability for agricultural lands and the cost to deploy smarter, more targeted infrastructure expansion to support the growth of precision agriculture in America.
+By combining the National Location Fabric data, cropland layers, FCC Broadband Service Availability Data, and advanced geospatial models, CostQuest is working to build a foundational dataset that can deliver a complete view of broadband service availability for agricultural lands and the cost to deploy smarter, more targeted infrastructure expansion to support the growth of precision agriculture practices in America.

 Precision mapping process for agricultural areas with CostQuest’s Geospatial Framework